Nenjo Docs

 https://your-instance/api/v1/api-keys

-This key can read and write tickets (:write implies :read) but has no access to any other resource.
+This key can read and write the projects MCP family (:write implies :read) but has no access to any other resource family.

 On this page